Case M.Video: Success with Behavioral Clustering for Built-in Appliances

 - Analyzing the efficiency of space bands by looking at the percentage of unique sales against the current space allocation

-With effective and standardized space bands identified, M.Video was quickly able to define the optimal space allocation for each store in line with the above space options and was able to apply store level efficiency calculations.
+With effective and standardized space bands identified, M.Video was quickly able to define the optimal space allocation for each store and was able to apply store level efficiency calculations.

 This initial space operation enabled M.Video to get a fast balance between operational and sales efficiency within allocated space bands.
 This also minimized the variation of space across the store estate to make it possible to generate a more targeted assortment mix per space band.

 Understanding customer demand

 With space identified, a key next step in the category review process was to define the level of customer demand across different product types; ‘gas’ vs. ‘electric’ and different product colors for ‘ovens’ and ‘panels’.

 Utilizing RELEX’s behavioral clustering functionality to analyze customer purchasing patterns across attributes of type and color by sales revenue, M.Video were very quickly able to identify clear variation in customer demand across the store estate for ovens and panels.

 Five clear store groupings were quickly generated, in the table below, these have been analyzed against product type:

 Cluster analysis identified a distinct group of 47 stores that showed an average mix between gas vs. electric ovens and panels, as seen in column ‘Cluster 50/50’.
 Other clusters highlighted trends such as ‘Cluster Gas’ with 68 stores with an indicative trend toward gas and ‘Cluster More Gas’, where customers showed a much stronger preference for gas ovens and panels.